 When we began our physical intimacy in Spain a number of months ago, I saw no change of feeling accompanying it, nor a need for it, even when things persisted past our return to England.
 Perhaps I have been willfully blind; I have suffered from voluntary illusions in the past.
 That I was blind, willfully or otherwise, I cannot doubt.
 The power of my feelings is such that they cannot have sprung fully-formed the evening after I called him out, when they first had their effect.

 I hold for him a certain tenderness, perhaps it should be called, which we would not have assumed, not unlike that I hold for Diana, but purer, I believe.
 More like what my feelings were for Mona.
 I seem to see the same innocence in him, which is absurd, but if I take a better look at my memories, it is absurd in both of their cases, so one may say it amounts to the same thing.

 Either way, perhaps I have reached a point where I must choose between life and honour.
 Do I cling to the latter so greatly that I will die in this manner for it?
 To die for honour honestly and quickly on the field is one thing.
 To let myself starve to death is another.
 It is a slower process, for one thing, so the temptation to break is far greater.
 And even length aside, there is no worse fate.
-I have starved enough in my life to be thoroughly convinced of that.
+I have starved enough in my life, both figuratively and literally, to be thoroughly convinced of that.
 Can I stay like this, knowing what it will be like?